 - May-June, 1981, Bonds International Casino, New York.
 The Clash played seventeen gigs at Bonds during that period and I want to see every fucking one!

-- Mid-1950’s, 2120 S. Michigan Avenue, Chi-Town, the home of Chess Records.
-I’d crawl through the duct work and hide myself in the ceiling so I could watch Chuck Berry, Muddy Waters, Little Walter, Willie Dixon and Mr. Elias McDaniel create history.
+- Mid-1950s, 2120 S. Michigan Avenue, Chi-Town, the home of Chess Records.
+I’d crawl through the ductwork and hide in the ceiling so I could watch Chuck Berry, Muddy Waters, Little Walter, Willie Dixon and Mr. Elias McDaniel create history.

 I think I’d have the most fun with Mr. McDaniel, aka Bo Diddley.
 For one, he has a fabulous laugh, and many of his songs make me laugh.
 For another, his lyrics combine ludicrous hyperbole and blatant self-mythologizing, but even when he’s strutting his stuff, I get the sense that he didn’t take himself all that seriously.
 But most importantly, his sense of rhythm comes straight from his cojones, infusing his music with sexual power, and I love sexual power, no matter who’s dishing it out.
 In the liner notes for this collection, Don Snowdon emphatically validates my perception: “But make no mistake, Bo Diddley played body rock—his musical sights were set on the listener’s hips from the git-go.”